nCounter® Autoimmune Profiling Panel

 Publications

-Therapeutically expanded human regulatory T-cells are super-suppressive due to HIF1A induced expression of CD73.
+Therapeutically expanded human regulatory T-cells are super-suppressive due to HIF1A induced expression of CD73

 The adoptive transfer of regulatory T-cells (Tregs) is a promising therapeutic approach in transplantation and autoimmunity.
 However, because large cell numbers are needed to achieve a therapeutic effect, in vitro expansion is required.

-To receive a quote please fill out the Contact Us Form.
 Contact our helpful experts and we’ll be in touch soon.